toolleeo/cli-apps/README.md

 * [Lynx](http://lynx.invisible-island.net/) - A highly configurable text-based web browser; one of the oldest CLI browser I'm aware of.
 * [min](https://github.com/a-h/min) - A Gemini browser with Vim style keyboard navigation, client certificate support and history and bookmarks saved in TSV files.
 * [s](https://github.com/zquestz/s) - Web search from the terminal.
 Just opens in your browser.
+* [Telescope](https://telescope.omarpolo.com/) - Gemini client with UI that is strongly inspired from Emacs and W3M.
 * [w3m](http://w3m.sourceforge.net/) - A text-based web browser as well as a pager like `less`; it can be used as a text formatting tool which typesets HTML into plain text.

 ## <a name="webdev"></a>Web development